Introduction to Monty Hall Problem

 - If the car is behind door number 2, then after the guest picks door number 1, then the host is forced to open door number 3 and then the switch to door number 2, thus wins the car.

-- When the guest chooses gate number 1 and host shows a goat behind door number 2, then there is the situation: In the second case if the car is behind door number 2, then the host opens door number 3 since the host never wants to reveal the car.
-Since the host opened door number 2 so we can confirm that the car will be either behind door 1 which is the first choice of the guest or door number 3.
+- When the guest chooses gate number 1, and the host shows a goat behind door number 2, then there is the situation: In the second case, if the car is behind door number 2, then the host opens door number 3 since the host never wants to reveal the car.
+Since the host opened door number 2 so we can confirm that the car will be either behind door 1, which is the first choice of the guest or door number 3.
 The probability of the car being behind door 1 is 1/3.
 This implies that the probability of the car being behind door number 3 is [1 – (1/3)] = 2/3.
-Hence the guest has to switch for winning the car.
+Hence the guest has to switch to winning the car.

 Source Link: https://en.wikipedia.org/wiki/Monty_Hall_problem